ricardofiorani/php-video-url-parser/README.md

 $vsd = new VideoServiceDetector();

-//This is where the magic os done
+//This is where the magic is done
 $vsd->setRenderer('MyOwnRenderer', 'MyVendor\\MyRenderer\\Factory\\MyOwnRendererFactory');

 $video = $vsd->parse('https://www.youtube.com/watch?v=PkOcm_XaWrw');